Python DataFrame In Data Science

 print(grouped_df)

-Data Analysis with DataFrames
+Data Analysis with Pandas DataFrames

 DataFrames provide built-in functions to quickly analyze and describe data, allowing data scientists to gain insights with minimal code.